awslabs/clickstream-android/README.md

 By default, SDK will automatically track the preset `_screen_view` event when Activity triggers `onResume`.

-You can also manually record screen view event whether or not automatic screen view tracking is enabled, add the following code to record a Screen View event with two attributes.
+You can also manually record screen view events whether or not automatic screen view tracking is enabled, add the following code to record a screen view event with two attributes.

 * `SCREEN_NAME` Required.
 Your screen's name.
-* `SCREEN_UNIQUE_ID` Optional. set the hashcode of your Activity, Fragment or View.
-And if you do not set, SDK will sets a default value based on the current Activity's hashcode.
+* `SCREEN_UNIQUE_ID` Optional.
+Set the hashcode of your Activity, Fragment, or View.
+If you do not set, SDK will set a default value based on the current Activity's hashcode.

 ```java
 import software.aws.solution.clickstream.ClickstreamAnalytcs;